acidanthera/VoodooPS2/README.md

 - Very rarely, both the keyboard and trackpad are not working after a fresh boot or after sleep, even on systems where this is normally not a problem.

 - Very rarely, the keyboard/trackpad may become unresponsive or a key may repeat indefinitely.
 I've got some ideas on this one, so hang tight.
+I caught this in debug mode one time and the controller was sending 0xAA to the keyboard interrupt.
+As far as I know 0xAA is not a valid scan code and generally indicates a (in this case spontaneous) reset.
+So, looks like I need some code in the keyboard driver to deal with a scan code of 0xAA and drive it through the re-init process.

 ### Change Log: